microsoft/coe-starter-kit/coe-cli/docs/upgrade.md

 ```

-ONe you have a local version of the coe-cli change to coe-cli folder
+Once you have a local version of the coe-cli change to coe-cli folder

 ```
 cd coe-cli